AmanSharma0710/monte-carlo-simulation/README.md

 # monte-carlo-simulation
-Model that simulates progression of a random variable over time which reflects on probability of random processes.
+Model that simulates progression of a random variable over time which reflects the probability distribution of random processes.